Sovereign-Labs/sovereign-book/src/intro.md

 # The Sovereign SDK Book

-The Sovereign SDK is a modular framework for building rollups.
-It is designed to be flexible enough to support _any_ application without sacrificing performance or ease-of-use.
+The Sovereign SDK is a batteries-included framework for building onchain applications.

 <a href="https://discord.gg/kbykCcPrcA" ><img alt="Discord" src="https://img.shields.io/discord/1050059327626555462?label=discord"/></a>